eth-infinitism/bundler-spec/p2p-specs/p2p-interface.md

 The `user_ops_with_entry_point` topic is the concatenation of EntryPoint address and UserOperation message serialized using SSZ

 The following validations MUST pass before forwarding the `user_ops_with_entry_point` on the network
-- TBD
+- [IGNORE] `verified_at_block_hash` is too far in the past.
-- TBD
+- [REJECT] If any of the sanity checks specified in the [EIP](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-4337.md#client-behavior-upon-receiving-a-useroperation) fails.
-- TBD
+- [REJECT] If the simulated user operation fails.

 ### Encodings